László Bárczay

 László Bárczay (21 February 1936 – 7 April 2016) was a Hungarian chess Grandmaster.

+Biography

 In 1966 he was awarded the FIDE International Master title.
 At the 1966 Olympiad in Havana, he scored 11/12 (ten wins and two draws) as second reserve for the bronze medal-winning Hungarian team, winning the individual gold medal for sixth board.
 In 1967 he was awarded the Grandmaster title.